glennposadas/doctorhq-test/README.md

 # DoctorHQ Test iOS

-This project was made for DoctorHQ online assessment test.
+This project was made for DocHQ.co.uk online assessment test.

 ### Tech and Tools